-The Snohomish County Office of Community and Homeless Services (OCHS) is pleased to announce the availability of funds for a qualified agencies to provide fair housing education and counseling services.
-The funding available is currently estimated to be $28,378* each year.
+The Snohomish County Human Services Department (HSD)/Division of Housing and Community Services (HCS)/Office of Community and Homeless Services (OCHS) is requesting proposals from qualified agencies to provide fair housing education and counseling services.

 Snohomish County Government Campus (Map)

 The questions asked and answers provided during the Pre-Application Workshop will be posted here following the session.
 Any future updates or changes to this document will be posted here with an adjusted posting date.
 Please check back regularly to make sure that you have the most recent version.

 The application deadline is Tuesday, November 12, 2019 no later than 4 p.m. (regardless of the manner submitted).
 No applications will be accepted after this deadline.
 Electronic copies should be submitted to OCHS Applications.
 If unable to submit electronically, signed project proposals maybe delivered in-person or mailed.
 Mailed applications must be posted in time to be received by the deadline.